 - Resource utilization

-The development becomes apparent by the comparison with earlier states of the projects and portfolios.
+The development becomes apparent by the comparison with earlier stages of the project and portfolio management processes.

 The Project Pipeline